Retinal-Research/Related-paper-Work-DR/README.md

 # Related-paper-Work
+This repository is focus on the Diabetes retinopathy Research

 ### Oana
 - [A deep-learning system for the assessment of cardiovascular disease risk via the measurement of retinal-vessel calibre](https://dunedinstudy.otago.ac.nz/files/1602722093945.pdf)